emalyvatne/emalyvatne.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        Feel free to chat about sports or sport science or anything really!!
+        Feel free to reach out to chat about sports or sport science or anything really!!
 I'd love to connect!!!
       # Contact (add or remove contact options as necessary)
       email: vatne.1@buckeyemail.osu.edu
       address: